Paul McCartney: 2000–2009

 In 2000, he released the electronica album Liverpool Sound Collage with Super Furry Animals and Youth, using the sound collage and musique concrète techniques that had fascinated him in the mid-1960s.
 He contributed the song "Nova" to a tribute album of classical, choral music called A Garland for Linda (2000), dedicated to his late wife.
+In 2001, McCartney recorded a version of "That's All Right" with Elvis Presley's original guitarist Scotty Moore and original drummer D. J. Fontana.

 Having witnessed the September 11 attacks from the JFK airport tarmac, McCartney was inspired to take a leading role in organising the Concert for New York City.
 His studio album release in November that year, Driving Rain, included the song "Freedom", written in response to the attacks.
 (Note: Driving Rain reached number 46 in the UK and number 26 in the US.)
 The following year, McCartney went out on tour with a new band that included guitarists Rusty Anderson and Brian Ray, accompanied by Paul "Wix" Wickens on keyboards and Abe Laboriel Jr. on drums.
 They began the Driving World Tour in April 2002, which included stops in the US, Mexico and Japan.
 The tour resulted in the double live album Back in the US, released internationally in 2003 as Back in the World.
 (Note: Back in the US reached number 8 in the US, and Back in the World reached number 5 in the UK.)
 (Note: During the Driving World Tour McCartney performed twenty-three Beatles songs in a thirty-six song set, including an all-Beatles encore.)
 The tour earned a reported $126.2 million, an average of over $2 million per night, and Billboard named it the top tour of the year.
 The group continues to play together; McCartney has played live with Ray, Anderson, Laboriel, and Wickens longer than he played live with the Beatles or Wings.

 In July 2002, McCartney married Heather Mills.
 In November, on the first anniversary of George Harrison's death, McCartney performed at the Concert for George.
 He participated in the National Football League's Super Bowl, performing "Freedom" during the pre-game show for Super Bowl XXXVI in 2002 and headlining the halftime show at Super Bowl XXXIX in 2005.
 The English College of Arms honoured McCartney in 2002 by granting him a coat of arms.
 His crest, featuring a Liver bird holding an acoustic guitar in its claw, reflects his background in Liverpool and his musical career.
 The shield includes four curved emblems which resemble beetles' backs.
 The arms' motto is Ecce Cor Meum, Latin for "Behold My Heart".
 In 2003, the McCartneys had a child, Beatrice Milly.